 As the community changed, so did the paper.
 In 1908, the paper became the Prince Albert Weekly Herald and went daily in 1911.

 The paper was in local hands until 1949 when the Thompson Newspapers chain purchased the paper.
 In 1995, it was sold to the Hollinger chain and in 2000, it was sold to the CanWest chain.
 In 2002, it was sold to Montreal-based Transcontinental.

-The Daily Herald provides local news, arts and sports every day and publishes Tuesday to Saturday.
+The Daily Herald provides local news, arts and sports every day and publishes in print Tuesday to Saturday.
 It is a community newspaper at heart that provides more than 50 local stories and photos per week.
 All employees of the Daily Herald live and work in the Prince Albert area, and are proud to be a part of the local community.